wkan17012021/base-apparel-coming-soon-master/README.md

 ## Acknowledgments

-Thanks goes out to Brad Traversy for his video on TW css.
+- Thanks goes out to Brad Traversy for his video on TW css.
-Also, requested suggestions from FEM Slack Channel, Grace replied with some helpful comments- namely 375px listed in the style guide means make the mobile-firest-responsive design styling from this breakpoint to the next (1440px).
+- Also, requested suggestions from FEM Slack Channel, Grace replied with some helpful comments- namely 375px listed in the style guide means make the mobile-firest-responsive design styling from this breakpoint to the next (1440px).
+- Shabari02 code for the email functionality.